mathewskevin/bank-statement-analysis/README.md

 file description:

-statement_analysis.py - This python script will generate an excel analysis of the statement data in your bank account.
+bank_database.py - This python script will generate an excel analysis of the statement data in your bank account.

-statement_rename_csv.py - This python script will rename bank statement CSVs with unique filenames
+bank_scrape.py - This python script will download and rename bank statement CSVs from a bank account.

 lookup_table.xlsx - This excel file is a lookup table to classify your transactions into categories.
 You need to customize this file with your own transaction types.

-modules used: Pandas, NumPy, XlsxWriter, openpyxl, datetime
+modules used: Pandas, NumPy, XlsxWriter, openpyxl, datetime, selenium